AtieP/LakeBIOS/README.md

 # AtieBIOS
-Firmware for the ICH9 chipset.
+Firmware for I440FX and Q35.
 Meant to be ran in emulators, specially QEMU.

-# Achievements
+# Features
-- BIOS shadowing/unshadowing by manipulating the DRAM's PAM registers
-- Enabling ACPI base register using the LPC
-- SMM handling
+- SMM
-- PCI enumeration and BAR allocation
-- PCI ECAM
-- ramfb (a very simple framebuffer interface)
+- ramfb
+- PIC, PS/2, Memory dectection
 - AHCI
 - NVME